travis-ci/travis-ci.github.com/blog/_posts/2013-02-04-ey-is-awesome.md

 You can read about the things that I've been working on on [Engine Yard's blog](http://blog.engineyard.com/2012/travis-ci?eymktci=70170000000hHEC).

-This pure awesomness does not end here, though.
+This pure awesomeness does not end here, though.
 Recently Engine Yard extended my participation in EY OSS Grant Program by 3 months!
 I can't be thankful enough for that, so please help me and give them lots of internet hugs, thank them on twitter
 <a href="https://twitter.com/share" class="twitter-share-button" data-text="Thank you @engineyard!"></a>